Book cover

 }

 And here is the new test for this servlet (it is an adaptation of an example used in an article by Dave Thomas and Andy Hunt).
-First, in the init method, we create mocks for the HttpServletRequest and HttpServletResponse objects.
+In the init method, we create mocks for the HttpServletRequest and HttpServletResponse objects.
 These mocks are used as parameters for the doGet call made in the test method.
-Still in init, we create a StringWriter object that allows output in the form of a list of strings.
-Then, this object is encapsulated by a PrintWriter, which is the output object used by the servlet—that is, this is an example of the Decorator design pattern, which we studied in Chapter 6.
+Additionally, in init, we create a StringWriter object that allows output in the form of a string.
+This object is then encapsulated by a PrintWriter, which is the output object used by the servlet—thus, this is an example of the Decorator design pattern, which we studied in Chapter 6.
 Finally, we program the response of the mock: when the servlet asks for an output object, by calling getWriter(), it should return the PrintWriter object we just created.
-In summary, we did all these steps to change the servlet output to a list of strings.
+In essence, we performed all these steps to redirect the servlet output to a string.

 public class BMIServletTest {